chanzuckerberg/single-cell-curation/docs/curation-proto-tut.md

 <br/>

-## Anndata object requirements
+## anndata object requirements

 <br/>

 Contributing data to the cellxgene data portal or visualizing your data with the cellxgene explorer requires that your data is represented as an anndata data object.
-You can read more about Anndata through its [documentation site](https://anndata.readthedocs.io/en/latest/).
+You can read more about anndata through its [documentation site](https://anndata.readthedocs.io/en/latest/).
 Additionally, you can check out some of the requirements for using an anndata object with cellxgene [here](https://chanzuckerberg.github.io/cellxgene/posts/prepare).
 In this section of the tutorial, we will augment some of this information with some considerations that may be specific to the cellxgene curation process.

 <br/>

 <details>
-<summary>Anndata description</summary>
+<summary>anndata description</summary>

 <p align="center">
   <img width="500" src="https://user-images.githubusercontent.com/25663501/111377611-3c8c7400-8677-11eb-8176-cf9de8f64c70.png">
 </p>

 <p align="center">
-  <b> Figure:</b> Anndata components
+  <b> Figure:</b> anndata components
 </p>

 This is some text introducting anndata